-In order to enable to the House of Delegates to function smoothly and efficiently, the President and the Chairperson of the House appoint a number of Committees to serve for the duration of the Annual Meeting.
+In order to enable to the House of Delegates to function smoothly and efficiently, the President and the Chairperson of the House appoint a number of Committees to assist in preparation for the upcoming House of Delegates.

 - A. Rules Committee.
 The Rules Committee consists of the President, the Chairperson of the House of Delegates and the Vice Chairs of the House of Delegates.
-The function of the Committee is to clarify the working rules of the House of Delegates for the official business sessions.
-The Rules Committee report is distributed prior to the Annual Meeting and consists of the following information: - 1. method of Delegate(s) registration; - 2. seating of the Delegate(s) in the House of Delegates; - 3. designation of ex-officio members of the House of Delegates; - 4. use of proxy votes during business sessions; - 5. voting procedures for the election of National Officers; - 6. length of speeches and debate; - 7. the procedure by which motions and resolutions are introduced for consideration by the House of Delegates; and, - 8. special rules for the functioning of the House of Delegates. - B. Credentials Committee.
-The Credentials Committee consists of medical student members of the Association, including a designated Chairperson, and functions to maintain the official roll of those entitled to vote in the official business sessions of the House of Delegates.
-The number of committee members will be determined by the Secretary and Vice President for Internal Affairs.
-(2002) The Committee also certifies that a quorum is present for the official business sessions of the House of Delegates during the business of the Credentials Committee also serves as the Sergeant-at-Arms for the House of Delegates during the business sessions. - C. Nominations Committee.
-The Nominations Committee consists of medical student members of the Association, including a designated Chairperson, who are not candidates for any national office.
-The number of committee members will be determined by the Secretary and Vice President for Internal Affairs.
-(2002) The functions of the Committee are to ensure that all candidates for national office are medical student members, to present all identified candidates to the House of Delegates during the Open Session and to oversee the electoral process. - D. Reference Committees.
-All resolutions submitted before the appropriate deadlines will be referred to the Reference Committees and reported to the House of Delegates during the Annual Meeting in which they are introduced.
+The function of the Committee is to clarify the working rules of the House of Delegates for the official business sessions in the form of a Rules Committee Report. - B. Credentials Committee.
+The Credentials Committee consists of student members of the Association, including a designated Chairperson, and functions to maintain the official roll of those entitled to vote in the official business sessions of the House of Delegates. - C. Nominations Committee.
+The Nominations Committee consists of student members of the Association, including a designated Chairperson, who are not candidates for any national office.
+The functions of the Committee are to ensure that all candidates for national office are members of the association, to present all identified candidates to the general membership and to oversee the electoral process. - D. Reference Committees.
+All resolutions submitted before the appropriate deadlines will be referred to the Reference Committees.
 All proponents and opponents of the resolutions will be given a reasonable opportunity to appear before the Reference Committee to bring testimony on their position.
 The Reference Committees will report to the House of Delegates the resolutions either as submitted, amended, or rejected, giving pertinent explanation for their recommendations.
 The House of Delegates will then adopt, defeat, or amend the committee report.
 The resolutions adopted then become the policy of the Association. - 1.
 Reference Committee Structure.
-Each Reference Committee consists of members, preferably with no more than two members from each region, including a designated Chairperson chosen by the President and the Chairperson of the House of Delegates, from applications solicited from the general membership.
-The number of committee members will be determined by the Secretary and Vice President for Internal Affairs.
-(2003) In order to avoid any conflict of interest, no person may be a member of any Reference Committee to which he/she has submitted a resolution.
-Reference Committee members are selected on the basis of their objectivity, past experience and geographic representation.
+Each Reference Committee consists of members of the association, including a designated Chairperson chosen by the President and the Chairperson of the House of Delegates, from applications solicited from the general membership.
+In order to avoid any conflict of interest, no person may be a member of any Reference Committee to which he/she has submitted a resolution.
+Reference Committee members are selected on the basis of their objectivity, past experience and geographic representation. - 2.
+Reference Committee Responsibilities.
+Each Reference Committee holds "open" sessions to hear testimony on the amendments and resolutions referred to it.
+Any individual is invited to contribute, whether he/she speaks for a region, a chapter or simply for themselves.